zhuolonghao/zhuolonghao.github.io/_posts/2022-06-01-shadow-banking-how-who.md

 </p>

 In this multistage process, risky, long-term loans are transformed into seemingly credit-risk free, short-term, money like instruments, ending in a $1 net value shares issued by money market mutual funds and held by households[1].
-Two distinctive features here are securitization and wholesale funding; the securitization makes illiquid debts more marketable, while the wholesale funding makes the business model viable in the normal periods.
+Two distinctive features here are securitization and wholesale funding; the securitization makes illiquid debts more marketable, while the wholesale funding makes the business model viable and sustainable.

-The longer process means more sophisticated credit structuring.
+The length of the process above depends on the complexity of credit deal.
 For example, the intermediation of high-quality short- to medium-term loans (e.g., credit card and auto loans) involved usually three steps and rarely more"[1].

 ## Who are shadow banks?

-They're niche players working closely as a team.
-Each specializes in a narrow area of credit intermediations; acquiring specific assets by using specific funding techniques.
+They are niche players, each specializing in a narrow area of credit intermediations; They work closely like a team, acquiring specific assets from one by using money from another, as indicated by their interconnected balance sheets.

 <a href="https://www.newyorkfed.org/medialibrary/media/research/economists/adrian/1306adri_A6.pdf">
   <img src="/images/posts_2022-06-01/NBFIs_Fed_who.png">